Solar power in China: Government incentives

-Controversy

-Government incentives

 The government subsidies for solar power energy projects have been considered "unsustainable" as the costs of subsidizing a rapidly growing industry are massive and some of China's struggles dealing with the costs have become visible.
 The renewable energy fund, which is paid by consumers, has a 100 billion yuan deficit while tariff payments have occasionally been paid late.
 Government subsidies for solar power have also been attributed to over construction, as many solar power projects have been funded by the Chinese government but are curtailed (they do not operate at full capacity) due to the inability to transfer the full energy capacity from production sites.

+Environmental impact

 Solar cell production pollution

 Chinese green energy companies such as Luoyang Zhonggui High-Technology Co. in Henan have become large producers of polysilicon in response to growing the demand for solar cells.
 However, polysilicon production produces silicon tetrachloride as a byproduct.
 Silicon tetrachloride is a poisonous material that can make soil infertile and harm humans if it is not disposed of properly.
 In developed countries, silicon tetrachloride is recycled and reprocessed, preventing the substance from entering the environment.
 However, special technology and large amounts of energy are required to reprocess silicon tetrachloride.
 Chinese green energy companies have not invested in recycling this byproduct, instead opting to lower production costs and dump waste into nearby residential areas.
 This lack of investment into environmental safety protocols has also been attributed to Chinese factories attempting to open much sooner than it would take normally.

 Some solar cells are also made with chemicals such as sulfuric acid and phosphine gas as well as metals such as lead, chromium, and cadmium.
 These chemicals and metals are toxic to humans through contact and contamination of resources.
 While many developed countries that produce photovoltaic cells have properly disposed of or repurposed wasted solar cells, many Chinese firms have not adopted the practice recycling solar panels and waste.
 Non-hazardous materials have also been dumped instead of repurposed, further contributing to waste.

 Various protests over solar cell production pollution have been staged.
 In Zhejiang province, protests over the destruction of fish habitats emerged in September 2011.
 Hundreds of villagers rioted in the Zhejiang Jinko Solar Co., Ltd. factory, which produces photovoltaic cells and wafers.
 The factory had previously failed pollution tests in April and that its waste control was inadequate despite warnings from the local environmental protection bureau.
 The protests occurred over multiple days, in which company property was damaged and destroyed.